aocubilla/MO-IT101-CUBILLA/README.md

-MotorPH Payroll System
+# MotorPH Payroll System

-Description
+## Description

-A simple payroll system that allows users to manage employees and compute salaries.
+The MotorPH Payroll System is a console-based Java application designed to manage employee records and process payroll efficiently.
+This final version includes role-based access, employee management, payroll computation, and an interactive menu system.

-Features
+## Features

+* Role-based system:

+  * Employee
+  * HR Staff
+  * Payroll Administrator
+* Employee Management:

   * Add Employee
+  * Edit Employee
-* View Employees
+  * View Employee Records
+* Payroll Processing:

   * Compute Salary
-* Data saving using JSON
+  * Automatic tax deduction
+* Menu-driven interface (user selects options by typing a number)

-How to Run
+## How to Run

-1. Install Python
+1. Make sure Java (JDK) is installed
+2. Compile the program:
+   javac MotorPHPayroll.java
-2. Run the program:
+3. Run the program:
-   python motorph_payroll.py
+   java MotorPHPayroll

-How to Use
+## How to Use

+* When the program starts, select your role by typing the corresponding number.
-When the menu appears, type the number of your chosen option and press Enter.
+* Navigate through the system by entering the number of your chosen option.
-Example:

-  * Type **1** to add employee
+* Follow the prompts to input employee details and payroll data.

+## Example Usage

-  * Type **2** to view employees
+* Type **2** to access HR functions (add/edit employees)
-  * Type **3** to compute salary
+* Type **3** to compute employee salary
 * Type **4** to exit the program

-File Storage

-Employee data is saved in employees.json
+## Notes

+* This is the final version of the MotorPH Payroll System.
+* The system demonstrates the complete development process including planning, coding, testing, and improvement from the initial version.

+## Developers

+* Group Members: [Add your names here]